CosmWasm/testnets/devops/node/README.md

 public key, so you can recognize the same machine if it moves ips.

 To get the `node_id` of your current node, run `./node_id.sh`

+Remember to allow or disallow rpc endpoints for sentry and validators.

 ## Systemd